 “That excludes oil and gas and geothermal; it’s just at hard rock mining,” Coyner said.

 Nevada gold miners produced 5,594,224 ounces of gold in 2012, the Division of Minerals reports.
 That’s up slightly from the 5,536,482 ounces produced in 2011 and up 3.5 percent from the 2010 total.

 Though it’s a far cry from the peak of nearly 9 million ounces produced in 1998, gold production is once again trending upward after a decade-long decline from 1999 to 2009.

-“We have seen a turnaround in 2010 through 2012,” Coyner says.
+“We have seen a turnaround in 2010 through 2012,” Coyner said.
 “We have reversed a decline that was in place for the better part of 10 years.
 That is significant.

 “You don’t just turn these things off and on like faucets; it takes a while.
 Once the price goes up, what once was on shelf as marginal now becomes economical.
 But that is a four-, six-, to eight-year process.
 You can’t just turn the big ship around when the price (of gold) goes up.”

 Silver production is trending upward as well.
 There were 8,525,104 ounces of silver mined in the state in 2012, up from 7,141,489 ounces in 2011 and 7,361,123 ounces in 2011.
 Much of the rise in production was from Coeur d’Alene Mines Corp. bringing the Rochester mine outside of Lovelock back online.
 Rochester is the only primary silver mine in state; the rest of the silver mined in Nevada is the by product of gold mining.